rodv92/PMTR_001_SRV/README.md

 It is then trivial to use logic to specify a relay action that evaluates and power ups or down the motor upon specific power conditions.
 More on relay actions below.

+Also note that the PMTR_001_SRV and PMTR_001_CLI are connected on the same line (L1) for PLC communication to occur.

 ----

 PMTR_001_SRV Contains a PLC modem (Power Line Communication).
 No Line filter should be use between the server and the client, the client would be unable to communicate with the server !